11ways/hohenheim/README.md

 * All global installed versions through the `n` module

 If a configured version is not found, the system node binary will be used.

+## Thanks

+Many thanks go out to [Félix "passcod" Saparelli](https://github.com/passcod) who allowed me to use the `hohenheim` package name on npm.